 3. SunPower Monocrystalline Flexible Solar Panel

-The power produced by the SunPower solar panel falls short of what you can get with the Renogy and the Socentralar panels.
-In fact, the SunPower flexible solar panel kit can only match half of the power the said solar panels produce.
+The power falls short of what you can get with some of the others.
+It can only match half of the power the top panels produce.

-Nonetheless, SunPower remains a good camping solar panel choice.
+Nonetheless, it remains a good camping solar panel choice.
 It should power multiple mobile devices and can power larger devices whose power consumption exceeds 50 watts.

 If you were to charge a battery, you should get a full charge within a relatively short period.